tparchman/GAIN_summer2022/day1_Rmd/Rmd_tutorial.md

 # R Markdown:

-Markdown is an easy formatting syntax for creating HTML, PDF, and MS Word documents that serve as a neat and reproducible record of your analysis.
+Markdown is an easy formatting syntax for creating HTML, PDF, and Word documents that serve as a neat and reproducible record of your analysis.
 Thus, other researchers or coworkers can easily understand what you did following your document.
 You might create an RMarkdown to present the results of a study, for example, or to keep a record of your work so you can quickly look back at your code and remember what you did.

 [Here](https://bookdown.org/yihui/rmarkdown-cookbook/), you have the R Markdown Cookbook, with detailed explanations of all its utilities.